muxiddin19/DDC3N-Doppler-Driven-C3D-Network-for-HAR/README.md

 ## Splitted Pose Dataset, pretrained weights, and the related config files for downloading:
-If you train only with pose data you can download the related data There are each folder contains 4 files.
+If you train only with pose data you can download the related data There are total four folders for CrossFit normal, CrossFit full, Figure Skating normal,  and each folder contains 4 files.

 They are:
 1. pth file for saved weights